-- I. the nature of the gambling activities carried out on the premises - II. the location of the premises in relation to schools etc. - III. the procedures put in place by the management to meet the licensing objectives
+- I. the nature of the gambling activities carried out on the premises; - II. the location of the premises in relation to schools etc.; - III. the procedures put in place by the management to meet the Licensing Objectives.

-Additional random monitoring visits may be made, at the discretion of the licensing team, where it is considered necessary to meet the needs of the licensing objective or following receipt of complaint.
+Additional random monitoring visits may be made, at the discretion of the licensing team, where it is considered necessary to meet the needs of the Licensing Objectives or following receipt of complaint.
 The Borough will be monitored for unlicensed premises.

-The Council will seek to work actively with the police in enforcing licensing legislation.
+The Council will seek to work actively with the Police in enforcing the Act and associated legislation.
 It encourages the police to share information about licensees and licensed premises under the Crime and Disorder Act 1998.